oneananda/Software-Architecture-Best-Practices/Performance-Based Suggestions/Caching/README.md

 - Scalability:
 Caching allows applications to handle more users and higher loads by reducing the need to generate the same data repeatedly.

+## Types of caching

+### In-Memory Caching

+Stores data in the application’s memory (RAM), making it extremely fast to access.

+Use Case: Suitable for storing small, frequently accessed pieces of data such as user session information or application configuration settings.

+### Distributed Caching

+Stores cached data in a shared location, accessible by multiple application instances.
+Examples include Redis and Memcached.

+Use Case: Ideal for applications running on multiple servers where consistency and availability of cached data across the entire system are important.